stephantul/exquiry/README.md

 'breath'
 ```

-Which leads to a non-zero similarity with the document above, because Tilde already expands the query to the actual symptoms.
+Which leads to a non-zero similarity with the document above, because Tilde is trained to expands the query to the actual symptoms.

 # What does it contain?